In the guide below, we outline how and why coal is important to society

 In 2016, coal made up 62 percent of China’s energy use.

 How Much Power Coal Provides In Other Countries

-Just as one example, India’s primary energy consumption was made up of more than 50% coal in 2018.
+Just as one example of another major country, India’s primary energy consumption was made up of more than 50% coal in 2018.

 Countries That Use The Most Coal